GAT: Guided Adversarial Training with Pareto-optimal Auxiliary Tasks

 \paragraph{Impact of task-dependent adversarial perturbations.}

 As our primary focus is the robustness of the main task only, we generate the perturbation $\delta$ only on the main task as presented in step 1 of Figure \ref{fig:overview}.
 Therefore, the perturbation $\delta$ is independent of the auxiliary tasks in Equation \ref{eq:WGAT}.
 One can also generate adversarial examples dependent on the auxiliary tasks.
 It can be relevant if we want to robustify all the tasks of the model together.
 This study differs from the threat model and objectives of our paper.
 Nevertheless, we evaluate in Table \ref{table:atta_both} the three cases.

+Our findings indicate that there is no transferability from the Jigsaw task (the robustness improved from 0 to 1.64\%), weak transferability from the Rotation task which improves the robustness to 12.22\%), and strong transferability from the Macro task (where the robustness improved to 41.98\%).
+We can explain this phenomenon by how related are the auxiliary tasks to the main task.
+Indeed, the Macro task is the most related to the main task.
+We acknowledge that further research is needed in this area, and we appreciate your interest in our work.

-Our results suggest that robustifying both tasks require additional optimizations.
+Overall, our results suggest that robustifying both tasks require additional optimizations.
 Indeed, it suggests that $\delta$ generated on both tasks does not robustify the main task for Jigsaw and Rotation, and can significantly deteriorate its clean performance.

 \paragraph{Impact of the number of tasks}

 While our approach is proven for two tasks (because of Theorem \ref{theorem3} and MGDA), we hypothesize that it can still achieve higher robustness than SoTA with additional tasks.
 We show in Figure \ref{fig:all_tasks} how GAT behaves with additional tasks.
 Performances peak at three tasks using the combination of \textbf{Macro} and \textbf{Rotation} auxiliary tasks, while AT with combinations of three or four tasks involving the \textbf{Jigsaw} task remains less effective.